Solihull: Independent schools

 Solihull School is an independent school and is located on Warwick Road near the centre of the town.
 It was founded in 1560 and celebrated its 450th anniversary in 2010.
+It merged with independent girls school St Martins School in 2020.

 Ruckleigh School is an independent preparatory school founded in 1909 by Cathleen Cartland and is notable for being a nondenominational co-educational school many decades before any others followed.
-Another preparatory school called Eversfield School is also located in the town centre.
+Another co-education preparatory school called Eversfield Preparatory School, founded in 1931 by Cyril Denney, is also located in the town.

 State-funded schools

 The town centre is also well served by some high performing state schools.
 Tudor Grange house, a now grade II listed property, was completed in Solihull in 1887 for Alfred Lovekin, a silversmith, who later sold the estate to Sir Alfred Bird, the owner of Bird's Custard then produced at the Birmingham Custard Factory.
 The Bird family bequeathed the house and estate to the people of Solihull for the construction of a 'Tudor Grange' grammar school around the turn of the century.
 After Tudor Grange grammar school had been established on this site, other parcels of the estate were passed on by the school for other neighbouring schools, colleges and parkland.
-Tudor Grange School and Solihull School continue to enjoy a friendly sporting rivalry centred around rugby union.
-Solihull's state schools, Tudor Grange School and Arden Academy, regularly feature in good school guides, such as "the Tatler guide to the best state secondary schools".
+Tudor Grange Academy and Solihull School continue to enjoy a friendly sporting rivalry centred around rugby union.
+Solihull's state schools, Tudor Grange Academy and Arden Academy, regularly feature in good school guides, such as "the Tatler guide to the best state secondary schools".

 Solihull had a 'Wave 1' proposal of the Building Schools for the Future investment programme approved.
 They were awarded over £80 million to transform six schools in the north of the borough in December 2004.
 As a result of the funding, there will be six new schools constructed within seven years.
 The school curriculum will be redesigned as well as a further £6 million investment in managed ICT services.
 The six schools to be rebuilt are Park Hall Academy, Smith's Wood Academy, Archbishop Grimshaw, Lanchester Special School, Forest Oak School and Merstone school.
 Forest Oak and Merstone have been already rebuilt on one site.
 Lanchester, Park Hall and Smith's Wood have been built by BAM PPP, under 'Private Finance Initiative'.
 Archbishop Grimshaw has been built by BAM PPP under a traditional contract.